Far-right eyes Tuscany as Italy's left trembles

 Ballots are being cast nationwide for a referendum on cutting parliament numbers, but all eyes are on elections held at the same time in seven regions: Campania, Liguria, Marche, Puglia, Tuscany, Valle d'Aosta and Veneto.

 Voting ends at 3pm (1300 GMT) and results are expected late Monday.
+Turnout was around 40 percent at the close of Sunday.

 The high-profile battle is for Tuscany, which has been ruled by the left for 50 years, but may soon be swapping the socialists for far-right leader Matteo Salvini's League party.